 IF an OUTCOME MEASURE, describe how the observed outcome is identified/counted.
-Calculation of the riskadjusted outcome should be described in the calculation algorithm (S.14).
+Calculation of the risk-adjusted outcome should be described in the calculation algorithm (S.14).

-The measure counts all deaths (including in-hospital deaths) for any cause within 30 days of the date of the index HF admission.
+The measure counts all deaths (including in-hospital deaths) for any cause to any acute care hospital within 30 days of the date of the index AMI hospitalization.